Luck is Not Real

 Regardless of the defensive coverage, do your job.

-When a Quarter Back (QB) throws a Hail Mary on the final play of the game and the Wide Receiver (WR) comes down with the ball in the endzone, does it get listed in the luck stats?
+When a quarterback (QB) throws a Hail Mary on the final play of the game and the Wide Receiver (WR) comes down with the ball in the endzone, does it get listed in the luck stats?
 Obviously not.
-The QB gets a passing TD stat and the WR gets a TD reception stat.
+The quarterback gets a passing touchdown, and the wide receiver gets a touchdown reception.
 Why?
 Because it is not luck when you perform what is required.
 They did their job.
 [One guy throws the ball, the other guy catches it.]

 https://www.tbvoybook.com